SnowyMouse/chimera/README.md

 - Windows: Windows 10 or newer
 - Linux (Using Wine): Wine 4.0 or newer\*
+- Linux (aarch64): box86 and Wine (Tested on a modded Nintendo Switch)

 \*We test on the latest wine-staging 5.0 version, but 4.0 should work.